LawrenceDavy/Azure-Static-Website-Guide/README.md

 Deploy a Static Website with Azure Storage and CDN

 This project demonstrates how to deploy a static website using Azure Storage and Azure Content Delivery Network (CDN).
 The steps below guide you through the entire process using Azure CLI commands.
-This project is ideal for showcasing your cloud infrastructure skills, particularly in Azure.
+This project is ideal for showcasing my cloud infrastructure skills, particularly in Azure.

 ---